 - College and University campus tours are arranged and provided for our students.

 - Meetings with College-University admissions and student support service counselors can be arranged.

-- Workshops are available for students to attend to learn how best to prepare for web-based college and university applications, and interviews.
+- Workshops are available for students to learn how best to prepare for web-based college and university applications, and interviews.

 - Assists students in completing college and university application forms, documents, etc.

 The principal and guidance counsellor/teacher will provide options and suggestions to support students who require extra academic assistance.
 Through consultation with the classroom teacher and program support from guidance, the student’s success will be monitored and reviewed throughout the semester.
 Options for peer-tutoring programs, 1-1 tutoring sessions, onsite tutoring, and other services will be discussed as measures to ensure student success.